hpxmlwg/hpxml/guide/source/program_administrator/implementation_goals.rst

 HPXML can drive a lot of value into your program.
 The key to delivering this value is to determine the goals or scope of your HPXML project as early on in the process as possible.
-To date, many programs have used HPXML as a means to open the modelling software market in their jurisdiction.
+To date, many programs have used HPXML as a means to open the modeling software market in their program.
 Others have used HPXML as a way to increase their ability to share information with other market actors, like real estate.
 Regardless of your plans, it is important that you clearly define your objectives early, as all other tactics below will need to